Jordan Addison

-Jordan Addison (born January 27, 2002) is a college football wide receiver for the USC Trojans.
-He previously played for the Pittsburgh Panthers, where he won the 2021 Fred Biletnikoff Award before transferring to USC in 2022.
+Jordan Lee Addison (born January 27, 2002) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers, where he won the 2021 Fred Biletnikoff Award before playing the following season at USC.
+Addison was selected by the Vikings in the first round of the 2023 NFL draft.

-High school career
+Early life

 Addison attended Tuscarora High School in Frederick, Maryland.
 He played wide receiver, quarterback and defensive back in high school.
 He committed to the University of Pittsburgh to play college football.

 College career

-Addison played in 10 games and started eight as a true freshman at Pittsburgh in 2020.
+Addison played 10 games and started eight as a true freshman at Pittsburgh in 2020.
 He led the team with 60 receptions for 666 yards and four touchdowns.
 He returned to Pittsburgh as a starter in 2021.
 In 2021, he went on to lead college football in touchdown receptions with 17 in the 2021 regular season while catching 100 passes for 1,593 yards.
 He earned consensus All-American honors and won the 2021 Fred Biletnikoff Award.

 In May 2022, Addison announced that he would be transferring to the University of Southern California to play for the USC Trojans football team.
 He chose to wear #3 for the Trojans, which was previously retired in honor of Carson Palmer, the 2002 Heisman Trophy winner.

+College statistics

+Professional career

+Addison was selected by the Minnesota Vikings in the first round, 23rd overall, of the 2023 NFL draft.
+In his NFL debut against the Tampa Bay Buccaneers in week 1, Addison had four receptions for 61 yards and his first NFL touchdown, as the Vikings lost 20–17.
+During week 2 against the Philadelphia Eagles, Addison had three receptions for 72 yards and a touchdown in the 34–28 loss.
+In week 7, against the 49ers, he had seven receptions for 123 yards and two touchdowns in the 22–17 victory.
+In week 15 against the Bengals, he had six receptions for 111 yards and two touchdowns in the 27–24 loss.
+As a rookie, Addison appeared in all 17 games and started 14.
+He recorded 70 receptions for 911 receiving yards and ten receiving touchdowns.
+He was named to the PFWA All-Rookie Team.

+Addison was suspended the first three games of the 2025 season for violating the NFL's substance abuse policy.